oci-landing-zones/terraform-oci-zero-trust-landingzone/README.md

 * Cloud Guard is managed from the root compartment; if it is already enabled, disable Cloud Guard activation during Landing Zone deployment.

-* For any firewall instances you deploy, memory should be increased from the default value of 56 to 64 or greater.
+* For any firewall instances you deploy, memory should be increased from the default value to 64 or greater.

 ### Post-Deployment Considerations